IHTSDO/release-validation-framework/README.md

 ```

 ### Integration Testing
-Integration tests expect an actual MySQL SNOMED CT database that contains SNOMED CT data to have already been setup and configured.
+Integration tests require a MySQL database containing SNOMED CT data.
 To run integration tests once this is in place, use:
 ```
 mvn clean integration-test -Dskip.integration.tests=false -DrvfConfigLocation={config_dir}
 ```

-Note that all tests in the API that deal with controllers are currently marked as Integration tests.
-The Spring context
-used by the api-module tries to connect to a MySQL server, which will be missing in Jenkins.
-So to prevent needless test
-failure on Jenkins, all these tests have been marked as IntegrationTests.
-This should be skipped by setting a separate
-Spring context file for tests that do not require MySQL access.
+API controllers are currently tested in this way using integration tests which use MySQL.

 Importing Assertions
 --------------------